-First study of eating disorders in teen ER patients suggests an opportunity to spot hidden problemsNovember 19th, 2012 in Health /
+First study of eating disorders in teen ER patients suggests an opportunity to spot hidden problemsNovember 19, 2012 in Medicine & Health / Health

 Could the emergency room be a good place to spot undiagnosed eating disorders among teens, and help steer them to treatment?
 A new study from the University of Michigan suggests that could be the case.